hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/partitioning.md

 * Partitioning could be used to achieve **multitenancy**, where there are multiple logically separate pools of resources on the server.
 Traditionally this kind of setup is desired when each of these pools belongs to a distinct user group / organization / customer / etc. (a "tenant"), and each of these tenants should not be able to access or modify data belonging to another tenant.

 * Partitioning could also be used to **logically separate data coming from distinct sources** within an organization.
 For example, patient records might be placed in one partition, lab data sourced from a lab system might be placed in a second partition and patient surveys from a survey app might be placed in another.
-In this situation data does not need to be completely segregated (lab Observation records may have references to Patient records in the patient partition) but these partitions might be used to create security groups, retention policies, etc.
+In this situation data does not need to be completely segregated (lab Observation records may have references to Patient records in the patient partition) but these partitions might be used to support security groups, retention policies, etc.

 * Partitioning could be used for **geographic sharding**, keeping data in a partition that is geographically closest to where it is likely to be used.